-As the processes you can automate using cognitive RPA are more complex, implementing the software itself can be tricky.
+As the processes you can automate using cognitive automation are more complex, implementing the software itself can be tricky.
 It’ll take longer than traditional RPA, and it will probably cost a little more, too, because you’ll need more powerful hardware.
 But the results will be worth it, since because of its capability to process unstructured data, cognitive RPA actually accelerates the already-significant returns that enterprises get from RPA—achieving ROIs of up to 300% in just months, according to McKinsey.

 To help you out, we’ve put together a checklist of things you should do to succeed with your RPA deployment.